Quantum illumination with noisy probes: Conditional advantages of non-Gaussianity: Chernoff bound vs. quantum advantage in illumination with noisy non-Gaussian probes

 \subsection{Chernoff bound against local noise in non-Gaussian states}

 Let us first consider the local noise models given in Eqs. \eqref{noisy_state} and \eqref{gaunoise}.
-The robustness against noise is characterized by the maximum value of the mixing probability, $p = p^{*}$, in Eq. (\ref{noisy_state}) below which CB is lower than \(0.5\) (upto numerical accuracy of the order of \(10^{-4}\)).
-Before moving to the photon-added and -subtracted states, let us first notice that for the TMSV state, \(p^{*}\) turns out to be \(0.5\) when $x = 0.2$ while it reduces to $0.4$ for low squeezing strengths, $x = 0.05$.
+The robustness against noise is characterized by the maximum value of the mixing probability, $p = p^{*}$, in Eq. (\ref{noisy_state}) below which the CB, $\mathcal{Q}$, is lower than \(0.5\) (up to numerical accuracy of the order of \(10^{-4}\)).
+An increasing value of $p^{*}$ indicates \textit{enhanced robustness to noise}, (see Fig. \ref{gaussian_robust}).
+Before moving to the photon-added and -subtracted states, let us first notice that for the TMSV state, \(p^{*}\) turns out to be \(0.5\) when $x = 0.2 ~ (\approx 4dB)$ while it reduces to $0.4$ for low squeezing strengths, $x = 0.05 ~ (\approx 2dB)$.